Convert Handwriting to Text in Adobe Acrobat: Step-by-Step...

 • Accessibility Features: Create properly tagged documents

-Specialized Handwriting OCR Services
+Specialized Handwriting OCR Solutions

-• Specialized algorithms designed specifically for handwriting
+• Specialized algorithms designed specifically for handwriting recognition

-• Privacy-focused processing with secure data handling
+• Privacy-focused processing that keeps your documents secure

 • Professional API for business integration